gilbertoalexsantos/uris/README.rst

 .. code-block:: python

-   pip uninstall uri
+   pip uninstall uris

 I really recommend to use virtualenvwrapper_.
 With that, you just need to create a new virtualenv

 .. code-block:: python

-   mkvirtualenv uri
+   mkvirtualenv uris

 And, in the virtualenv, install the uri package.
 If you want to uninstall, just remove the virtualenv

 .. code-block:: python

-   rmvirtualenv uri
+   rmvirtualenv uris

 Simple!